mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 **Katagiri Roshi:** Well, it’s necessary, but I don’t think you should try to hold [them] always, try to get a hold.
 No. But you shouldn’t ignore the *satori* and awakening.
 The point is you have to focus on that point, *sho*, where we are.
 Because we live there.
 So [focus on] where we are, and then we should take care of our life.

 But usually, we always try to live in the realm of awakening or *satori*, and *then* we try to take care of human life.
 That’s why [we are] more confused there.
 But we should focus on the very basic foundation, there.
 And then, you can deal with *satori*, awakening, and many things.
-That’s [what] Dogen Zenji tries to present always.
-But this is not Dogen’s teaching, this is a general Buddhist teaching.
+That’s [what] Dōgen Zenji tries to present always.
+But this is not Dōgen’s teaching, this is a general Buddhist teaching.
 [It’s] why Nagarjuna mentions 18 emptinesses, you know? *[He laughs.]* Why he has to say 18 emptinesses, 25 emptinesses, constantly.
 It’s ridiculous! *[He laughs.]* But he has to say [it].

 **Someone:** Excuse me, Roshi.
-Could you clarify what the difference is when you’re say this is a Buddhist view versus this is Dogen’s view?
+Could you clarify what the difference is when you’re say this is a Buddhist view versus this is Dōgen’s view?

-**Katagiri Roshi:** Well, Dogen’s view is a more practical point.
+**Katagiri Roshi:** Well, Dōgen’s view is a more practical point.
 He gives suggestions how to practice it, how to [make] Buddha’s teaching alive in human life, practically.
-That’s always what Dogen Zenji [talks about].
-So he has very deep thought, [...] and his practice is backed by this deep thought – that’s why people say Soto Zen’s [or] Dogen’s philosophy [is] “scholastic.”
+That’s always what Dōgen Zenji [talks about].
+So he has very deep thought, [...] and his practice is backed by this deep thought – that’s why people say Soto Zen’s [or] Dōgen’s philosophy [is] “scholastic.”
 I don’t think he is “scholastic.” *[He laughs.]* He is a pretty religious, genuine person.

 So he always puts it into practice, and then be free from thought, because deep thought is always working in his life as a religious life.
 So that’s why his practice is very deep.
 But on the other hand, it’s really manifested, so it’s just like everyday practice.